isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   ### <a name="configureviewinfileexplorer"></a>ConfigureViewInFileExplorer

-  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Configurare la funzionalità Visualizza in Esplora file per SharePoint pagine in Microsoft Edge
+  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Configura la funzionalità Visualizza in Esplora file per le pagine di SharePoint in Microsoft Edge